collectiveidea/json_spec/README.md

       page.source
     end

-Now, you can use the JsonSpec steps in your features:
+Now, you can use the json_spec steps in your features:

     Feature: User API
       Background: